-Snowmobile trails: Oneida County
+Snowmobile trails: Oneida County and Rusk County

 Oneida County is a place where you can relax and vacation your own way.
 If your idea of a snowmobile trip involves more time playing cards and having beverages by the fire, no one is going to check your sled’s odometer.
 However, if you’re looking for some open trails to explore, you’ll find them—the county is home to more than 1,000 miles of expertly groomed trails just waiting for your sled.
 Hit them right away or after the card game.
-Learn about Oneida County’s snowmobiling trails here and find a place to stay with this sortable listing.
+Learn about Oneida County’s snowmobiling trails here and find a place to stay with these sortable listings.

 Downhill ski trails: West Bend